New textbooks unavailable for over 11 lakh students in Uttarakhand schools

 The education department said the curriculum has been revised under NEP and the students still don’t have access to books due to a delay in their printing process

-New textbooks under the New Education Policy (NEP) 2020 remain unavailable for over 11 lakh students from Class 1 to 12 in public schools of Uttarakhand.
+New textbooks under the National Education Policy (NEP) 2020 remain unavailable for over 11 lakh students from Class 1 to 12 in public schools of Uttarakhand.

 At present, Uttarakhand has over 16,500 public schools.